Shopify/shopify_app/docs/Troubleshooting.md

 ### My app returns 401 during oauth

 If your local dev env uses the `cookie_store` session storage strategy, you may encounter 401 errors during oauth due to a race condition between asset requests and `/auth/shopify`.
 You should be able to work around for local testing by using a different browser or session storage strategy.
+[Read more about the status of this issue](https://github.com/Shopify/shopify_app/issues/1269).

 ## JWT session tokens